 Whether you are looking for relaxation or adventure, a getaway to MidCoast Maine provides world-renowned coastlines and beaches, quaint downtown villages, and vibrant working waterfronts.
 MidCoast Maine is also a foodie lovers delight and offers an abundance of dining options as well several wineries, breweries and distilleries — all perfect opportunities to tempt your taste buds!

 During the season, there are plenty of festivals, arts and craft shows and evening concerts so you’ll never run out of things to do!
 Of course, if you’re just looking for the perfect quiet, relaxing vacation on the water, Ocean Point Inn will provide you with a cozy room, great food, exceptional entertainment and the very best sunsets on the East Coast.

 What is more exciting than local Maine ingredients like shellfish and lobster, locally grown vegetables, farm-raised local meats, paired with local spirits and brews, even local wine?
-Here in MidCoast Maine, your table here can be a picnic table at a lobster shack, a picnic blanket on a sandy beach, or the white tablecloth of a fine restaurant.
-You can tour breweries and vineyards without leaving the region, then find those special beverages in our famous brewpubs and farm-to-table restaurants that dot Maine’s Midcoast.
+Here in MidCoast Maine, your table can be a picnic table at a lobster shack, a picnic blanket on a sandy beach, or the white tablecloth of a fine restaurant.
+You can tour breweries and vineyards without leaving the region, or find those special beverages in our famous brewpubs and farm-to-table restaurants that dot Maine’s Midcoast.
 All great day trips to take when visiting Ocean Point Inn.

 The Midcoast Region is full of shops brimming over with unique gifts, clothing, jewelry, antiques, arts and crafts as well as souvenirs to remind you of the beautiful State of Maine.